Multi-objective optimization via equivariant deep hypervolume approximation: Discussion

 \section{Discussion}

 We presented DeepHV, a novel hypervolume approximation based on deep learning.
-DeepHV is scale-equivariant in each of the objectives as well as permutation invariant w.r.t. both the objectives and the samples, thus incorporating important symmetry properties of the hypervolume.
-We showed that our method obtains lower approximation error compared to HV-Net that does not incorporate all of these symmetries.
-We showed that DeepHV achieved lower approximation error than an MC based approximation and is considerably faster than exact methods, becoming more pronounced at high objective cases $M>4$.
+DeepHV is scale equivariant in each of the objectives as well as permutation invariant w.r.t. in both the objectives and the samples, thus incorporating important symmetry properties of the hypervolume.
+We showed that our method obtains lower approximation errors compared to HV-Net which does not incorporate all of these symmetries.
+In addition, we showed through an ablation study that incorporating these symmetries leads to improved model performance.
+We showed that DeepHV achieved lower approximation errors than an MC-based approximation and is considerably faster than exact methods, becoming more pronounced at high objective cases $M>4$.
 Therefore, we believe DeepHV is promising as a replacement for computationally demanding exact hypervolume computations in state-of-the-art (high-throughput) methods.
-A limitation is that the DeepHV models are currently only trained on solution sets with at maximum 100 non-dominated solutions, restricting their use to this setting.
-However it can handle arbitrary amount of objectives and samples by design.
-We tested DeepHV in context of multi-objective Bayesian optimization and multi-objective evolutionary algorithms and we showed competitive performance compared with state-of-the-art methods.
+A limitation is that the DeepHV models are currently only trained on solution sets with a maximum of 100 non-dominated solutions, restricting their use to this setting.
+However, it can handle an arbitrary amount of objectives and samples by design.
+We tested DeepHV in the context of multi-objective BO and EAs and we showed competitive performance compared with state-of-the-art methods.
 We believe these results are promising, and with better training data generation methods, DeepHV could potentially be even more competitive with exact hypervolume methods.